ENGR - Engineering

 Covers the common subjects of the Fundamental of Engineering (FE) Exam in EE, ME and IME.
 Covers the mathematics, Engineering Probability and Statistics, Engineering Economy, Engineering Mechanics, and Electricity and Magnetism.
 Prerequisites: MATH 242, PHYS 314.

 Develops engineering students for leadership roles soon after graduation.
 Covers leadership theory, leadership in the context of engineering (both formal and informal) and has several invited speakers.
 Students complete leadership reflections as well as other assignments.
-Not for graduate credit.
+For undergraduate credit only.
 Prerequisite: junior standing.